KonstantinVchkov/E-Commerce/README.md

 6.React-Router-Dom: DOM bindings for React Router.
 # Setup
 1.Clone the repository: git clone
-2.Navigate to the project directory: cd real-projects,than use git checkout and the name of the branch e-commerce-project-ReactJs,than enter the starter folder.
-3.Use Npm Install and than Npm start.
+2.Navigate to the project directory: cd E-Commerce 3.Use Npm Install and than Npm start.